 Our Multi-Agent Research Group

 As the lead of the Multi-Agent Research Group at the University of Minnesota, I oversee a dedicated team specializing in multi-agent systems.
 Our research focuses on distributed decision-making for autonomous agents and robots, covering areas such as task allocation, exploration of unknown environments, teamwork for search and rescue, and navigation in dense crowds.
 We are committed to advancing artificial intelligence through innovative research and collaboration.
+I also served as Team Lead for the Farm Robotics Challenge (farmroboticschallenge.ai/air).

 Multi-Agent Research Group